 If you follow our blog, you know we love our Beetle.
 It’s even featured on a bank of storage drawers in my craft studio, as you’ll see late)!
 This beetle graphic is what I had in mind for his man cave to cover the panel.
 There are names of the Beetle in different languages around the world.
 And if you look closely, you can also see in red the phrase “I do not like them in a car”.
 That happens to be one of Hubs’ favourite phrases from Dr. Seuss.
 However, he ixnayed my idea 🙁

-Hubs REALLY wanted to put his own stamp on the electrical panel, since it was in his space, so I ended up turning the Beetle graphic into a T-shirt for him instead (which he loved):
+Since it was in his space, Hubs REALLY wanted to put his own stamp on the electrical panel.
+So I end up turning the Beetle graphic into a T-shirt for him instead (which he loves).

 Frame with Aluminum Channel

 Anyway, after Christmas, Hubs finally got around to framing the panel with aluminum channel he bought at a specialty metal shop.
-He drilled holes through the back of the channel, then screwed it into the wood frame with the thinnest screw head he could find so the poster board cover wouldn’t catch on the screws when it slides in and out.
+He drilled holes through the back of the channel, then screwed it into the wood frame with the thinnest screw head he could find so the poster board cover wouldn’t catch on the screws when it slides.

 The gaping hole went from this:

 ….to this, but only temporarily.
 I think he was tired of hearing me comment on how it looked every time I passed through to get to my craft studio.
-So he slid some foam core into the channel; he found posters for two of the three panels.
+So he slid some scraps of foam core into the channel sporting posters on two of the three panels.
 It’s only a interim solution until he decides what he really wants to display there.